cbmckinstry/Pre-Clustering1/README.txt

     Notation and Vocabulary:
-        size - the number of vehicles combined cardinality - the number of 5- and 6-person crews, denoted as A-B (A 5-person and B 6-person crews) level - the ordering within size with respect to cardinality, i.e. level = A+B target - a given solution of size n and cardinality c, (n,c), e.g. (2, 1-0)
+        size - the number of vehicles combined cardinality - the number of 5- and 6-person crews, denoted as A-B (A 5-person and B 6-person crews) target - a given solution of size n and cardinality c, (n,c), e.g. (2, 1-0)

     Algorithm Structure:
         Smallest sum iteration:
             We iterate through the sorted remainder list by starting with the smallest elements and slowly expanding.
 This ensures the tighest possible bound for our specified target.
-This greedy approach can be proven optimal via contradiction.
+This bound ensures that selecting one grouping cannot take away from others within the target.
+This greedy approach can easily be proven optimal via contradiction.
+        Solution Existence and Size:
+            We can also claim that there is always a valid solution and that each grouping will be of size 6 or less.
+Check divisible_partition_proof.txt for the formal proof.
+Within the proof, an algorithm for finding a solution is detailed, however, it does not provide an optimal solution.
         Backtracking:
-            Smallest sum only holds for equal targets.
-This adds a great number of complexity to the problem.
+            The algorithm provided in the proof was not optimal, so we solve this by instead forming combinations as opposed to splitting them.
+This method, however, is far more complex.
                 We solve this by creating a directed graph using the sizes:
                     2 <- 3 <- 4 <- 5 <- 6 (start)
                 Each element contains its possible nodes/targets: